peter88213/PyWriter/docs/devel/roadmap.md

     - Add, delete, move chapters.
     - Add, delete, move scenes.
     - Add, delete characters, locations, and items (already implemented as of v2.10).

+- Refactor the converter package.
+    - Remove the file factories from YwCnvUi.
+    - Provide a new converter class that uses the file factories.

 - Drop .yw5 and .yw6 support.
 - Provide a flexible tk Ui.